tc39/notes/es8/2018-01/jan-23.md

 MF: Named capture groups not in the agenda.

 BT: Ah, miss the train then I guess.
-Weird since it does have ipmlementations.
+Weird since it does have implementations.

 BT: So nothing else for 2018.
 My work going forward is going to be finishing the normative PRs, I have editorial work to do.
 Once the changes stop coming in, I'm gonna do the major change of autolinking for syntax-directed operations.
 Major source of merge-conflict pain, so I've been putting it off til we stabilize.
 Probably spending like 5 days to make a PDF.